jwedi/kraft/README.md

 TODOs
-- Ping gRPC server running
+- Ping gRPC server running, Done
 - Server running in Docker
-- Leader election
+- Leader election, Done
-  - No-op AppendEntries heartbeats
+  - No-op AppendEntries heartbeats, Done
-- Persist state to disk. i.e Leader for current term
+- Persist state to disk. i.e Leader for current term, Done
-- Log replication
+- Log replication, Done

-- Circle buffer with job commands.
+- Circle buffer with job commands, Done using Crossbeam
-- Sync writer, single reader.
+- Sync writer, single reader, Done
 - Writers get index of buffer they can write to.
-(Sync increment index, cannot overrun the read index)
+(Sync increment index, cannot overrun the read index), N/A due to crossbeam segqueue
-- Reader smart batching.
+- Reader smart batching, Done
-- Timer every N ms check if buffer is empty, if true, add hearbeat command.
+- Timer every N ms check if buffer is empty, if true, add hearbeat command, Done
 - Queueing commands return some sort of future value that is written to when the reader has processed the command and the writer can read from / await.
+Done using oneshot queues for callbacks.